topojson/us-atlas/README.md

 ## Generating TopoJSON

-Once you have everything installed, simply run:
+Once you have everything installed, you can make various targets defined in the Makefile.
+For example, to produce a TopoJSON file of the U.S. county, state and nation boundaries at 1:10,000,000 resolution:

 ```
-make
+make topo/us-10m.json
 ```

-This will generate a large number of TopoJSON files of varying size in the `topo` directory.
-As a by-product of producing these files, you’ll also download shapefiles directly from the National Atlas or the Census Bureau.
+As a by-product of producing one of these files, you’ll download shapefiles directly from the National Atlas or the Census Bureau.

-`make` and `make all` generate TopoJSON files for the boundaries of the United States.
-In addition, you can run `make topo/us-streams.json` and `make topo/us-roads.json` to generate TopoJSON for streams and roads.
-These aren't made by default because of their size. `us-streams.json` requires a 180M download and 4.5GB of memory to generate.
+Some targets, such as `make topo/us-streams.json` and `make topo/us-roads.json` are quite large; the U.S. streams dataset requires a 180M download and at least 4.5GB of memory to generate.

 If you want to generate a custom map, I recommend modifying the Makefile.
 Or, just use the Makefile as a set of examples, and run the appropriate `ogr2ogr` and `topojson` commands from the terminal.